Tenacity kneaded with fortitude helped her build a Rs 80 crore turnover bakery chain starting with Rs 3 lakh

 A large measure of tenacity kneaded with a lifetime’s fortitude.
-That’s the recipe of how a woman married at 13 – who wrote her class X exam with her child on the lap – became the bakery queen of Kolkata with her confectionery chain notching up an annual turnover of 80 crore rupees.
+That’s the recipe of how a woman married at 13 – who wrote her class X exam with her child on the lap – became the bakery queen of Kolkata with her confectionery chain notching up an annual turnover of Rs 80 crore.

 The Sugarr and Spice bakery chain owned by Supriya Roy has 125 outlets in West Bengal, and they make as many as 51 products including cakes, pastries, bread, sandwiches, burgers, pizzas, hot dogs, and croissants.
 (Photos: Monirul Islam Mullick)

 After all, this national-award-winning entrepreneur is an energetic businesswoman who has been running a bakery chain in Kolkata for 26 years, offering a complete range of cakes, pastries, savouries, cookies and breads.

 The Sugarr and Spice has 125 outlets in West Bengal including 110 in the city itself – of these 40 are fully owned by the company itself and the rest are franchisees – all adding up to a whopping yearly turnover.

 More than 250 employees work at Roy’s manufacturing centre on south Kolkata’s Harish Mukherjee Road, which is also her family home.
 It was here that her business was born, in unusual circumstances.

 It was definitely not a cakewalk for the media-shy Supriya Roy, who was born in Kolkata to an ordinary middle-class family.